samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # Introduction

 Balloon {{BCS16}} is a memory-hard password hashing and password-based key derivation function that was published shortly after the Password Hashing Competition (PHC), which recommended Argon2 {{?RFC9106}}.
-It is mentioned in a NIST Special Publication on authentication {{SP800-63B}} and has several advantages over prior password hashing algorithms:
+It has several advantages over prior password hashing algorithms:

 - It has proven memory-hardness properties, making it resistant against sequential GPU/ASIC attacks.
 An adversary trying to save space pays a large penalty in computation time.
 - It can be instantiated with any cryptographic hash function or XOF, making it a mode of operation for these existing algorithms.
 No new, unstudied primitives are required.